OpenACC/openacc-best-practices-guide/06-Loops.markdown

 OpenACC's 3 Levels of Parallelism
 ---------------------------------
 OpenACC defines three levels of parallelism: *gang*, *worker*, and *vector*.
-Additionally exectution may be marked as being sequential (*seq*).
+Additionally execution may be marked as being sequential (*seq*).
 Vector parallelism has the finest granularity, with an individual instruction operating on multiple pieces of data (much like *SIMD* parallelism on a modern CPU or *SIMT* parallelism on a modern GPU).
-Vector operations are performed with a particular *vector length*, indicating how many datums may being operated on with the same instruction.
+Vector operations are performed with a particular *vector length*, indicating how many data elements may be operated on with the same instruction.
 Gang parallelism is coarse-grained parallelism, where gangs work independently of each other and may not synchronize.
 Worker parallelism sits between vector and gang levels.
 A gang